Representing Sports Outcomes with Discrete Random Variables and Tree Diagrams

 Many situations cannot be represented by a discrete random variable.
 Explain why each of these situations cannot.

-- Choose one of the situations from #7 – 10 and explain why it also cannot be represented with a tree diagram.
-You could not represent it with a tree diagram because the number of possible outcomes is unknown.
-There could be any number of strokes in on hole of golf.
+- 11. Choose one of the situations from #7–10 and explain why it also cannot be represented with a tree diagram.

 Resources for Sports Rules: